Mariosyian/raspi_spotify/README.md

 # Requirements (Alphabetically):
 * Axios -- Version Used: v0.19.2
 * Body-Parser -- Version Used: v1.19.0
+* Dotenv -- Version Used: v8.2.0
-* EJS -- Version Used: v3.1.3
+* EJS -- Version Used: v3.1.5
 * Express -- Version Used: v4.17.1
-* Mongoose -- Version Used: v5.9.16
+* Mongoose -- Version Used: v5.10.7
 * Node.js -- Version Used: v12.16.3
 * Nodemon -- Version Used: v2.0.4
 * NPM -- Version Used: v6.14.4
-* Query-String -- Version Used: v6.12.1
+* Query-String -- Version Used: v6.13.5
 * Spotify-Web-Api-Node -- Version Used: v4.0.0

 # Usage:
-**NOTE:** You will need to create an auth.js where I kept all API Keys / User credentials for security.
-I keep mine in the views/js directory (views/js/auth.js is already added in gitignore file).
+**NOTE:** All API Keys and other sensitive information is kept inside a `.env` file.

 Navigate to the root directory
 ```